kgorgi/Distributed-Day-Trading-System/README.md

 ## Deploy Local Environment

--   Deploy with `make docker-deploy-local`
+-   This deployment occures across 3 machines
+-   To deploy the web servers and load balancer `make docker-deploy-local-web`
+-   To deploy the transaction servers with load balancer, quote-cache, and quote-mock`make docker-deploy-local-transaction`
+-   To deploy the audit server, all databases, and watchdog `make docker-deploy-local-data`
 -   Uses the mocked quote server
--   Docker containers communicate using docker addresses
--   Only the web server is accessible locally from port 8080
 -   Logging is disabled from docker-compose

-## Deploy Lab Environment
+## Deploy Lab Environment (Deprecated Due to Lack of Lab Access)

 -   This deployment occures across 3 machines
 -   To deploy the web servers and load balancer `make docker-deploy-lab-web`